Special resources for coping during the COVID-19 pandemic

 Will anyone from the counseling office be telling my professors or friends that I’m coming to counseling, or what we’re talking about?

 NO!
 Your conversations with the counselor will be considered privileged communication and will not be part of your academic record.
-You can expect us to treat you with courtesy, respect, and with the highest level of ethical and professional confidentiality.
-Counseling files are kept locked and confidential, except where your or someone else’s personal/bodily safety is threatened or at risk, and in cases of suspected child or elder abuse.
+You can expect us to treat you with courtesy, respect, and with the highest level of ethical and professional courtesy and devotion to confidentiality.
+Counseling files are kept locked and protected.
+Exceptions occur only when we have good reason to suspect that your personal/bodily safety, or that of another person (especially a child or elderly person), is at risk.

 - Depression, or feeling unusually “down”